-Discussion Points:

 In this example we’ve demonstrated how complex S-124 coding can become.

 WWNWS-SC may need to re-assess how the to manage such complex NAVAREA warnings usig S-124 coding.
 That is, how much information should one navigational warning message contain?
 Is it more effective/efficient to separate content for ease of understanding?